 The Full Moon and Easter

-Did you know: Easter Sunday (in the Western church) is celebrated on the first Sunday after the full Moon that occurs on or just after the vernal equinox.
+Did you know: Easter Sunday (in the Western Christian Church) is celebrated on the first Sunday after the full Moon that occurs on or just after the vernal equinox.

-Since the full Moon AND the vernal equinox both fall on March 20 in 2019, you might expect that Easter Sunday would be on the following Sunday, March 24.
+Since the full Moon AND the vernal equinox both fall on March 20 this year (in North America, at least), you might expect that Easter Sunday would be on the following Sunday, March 24.

 (This is not the first time the church’s “set” equinox and astronomy’s “moving” equinox affected Easter’s date; it last happened in 1981 and will happen again in 2038.)